Medical laboratory scientist: United States

 There are currently three major certification agencies in the United States of America for clinical laboratory scientists.
 They are the American Association of Bioanalysts (AAB), the American Medical Technologists (AMT), and the American Society for Clinical Pathology (ASCP).
 Clinical Laboratory Science programs have the option to be accredited by the National Accrediting Agency for Clinical Laboratory Science (NAACLS).
-All three national accrediting agencies will certify scientists in the clinical laboratory as generalist (chemistry, hematology, immunology, immunohematology/blood bank, and microbiology).
+NAACLS accreditation allows students to sit for their certification at the completion of their program in addition to being a stamp of program quality.
+All the three national accrediting agencies will certify scientists in the clinical laboratory as generalist (chemistry, hematology, immunology, immunohematology/blood bank, and microbiology).
 The American Association of Bioanalysts and the American Medical Technologists certifications continue to use the traditional designation Medical Technologist (MT), while the American Society for Clinical Pathology has adopted the designation of Medical Laboratory Scientist (MLS).
 Regardless of terminology, these highly qualified individuals serve as scientists in the clinical laboratory.

 There are two other organizations that have previously provided proficiency examinations to clinical laboratory scientist.
 The first, is the US Department of Health and Human Services.
 The second, is the National Credentialing Agency for Laboratory Personnel (NCA).
 The NCA was absorbed by the American Society for Clinical Pathology in 2009 and promptly dissolved.